bmmcginty/barnard/README.md

 You can change the volume for a user once that user has spoken at least once during a session.
 Attempts to change the volume of a user who has not spoken will be ignored.
-If you are unable to hear a user speaking, you can edit the .barnard.yaml file in your home directory, after closing Barnard, and set the volume parameter to 1.0 for a particular user.
+If you are unable to hear a user speaking, you can edit the barnard.yaml file, after closing Barnard, and set the volume parameter to 1.0 for a particular user.

 ### Technical